syncfusion-content/javascript-docs/js/SpellCheck/How-To.md

 ## How to manually trigger SpellCheck after SpellCheck dialog is closed

-When a content is validated dynamically through SpellCheck dialog mode, validation classes will not be maintained once dialog is closed.
-To overcome this, validation can be done manually through dialogClose event of SpellCheck.
+When a content is validated dynamically through SpellCheck dialog mode, validation classes will not be maintained after the dialog has been closed.
+To overcome this, validation can be done manually using the dialogClose event of SpellCheck.

-The following example describes the above behavior
+The following code example demonstrates how to trigger SpellCheck manually after the SpellCheck dialog has been closed.

 {% highlight html %}